 We served 381 clients through our new Short-Term Case Management program, engaging 86 new clients in long-term case management, averaging out to working with about 250 people each week.
 We still have 130 active clients in our Short-Term Case Management program, with about 20 new referrals coming in each week.

 Throughout the last six months, we have proudly witnessed 74 families get out of poverty in spite of the state of the world.

 Transportation: With rides down as a result of the pandemic, we partnered with Tarrant Area Food Bank, Meals on Wheels, Tarrant County, United Way and Area Agency on Aging through a COVID-19 SNP program to provide senior-friendly, shelf-stable food kits and frozen meals for shut-in seniors.
-We started with 150 10-15lb boxes a week and eventually delivered 36,980 meals to people in need across 11 counties. (sometimes 450 clients a week).
+We started with 150 10 to 15 pound boxes a week and eventually delivered 36,980 meals to people in need across 11 counties (sometimes 450 clients a week).
 In partnering with Broadway Baptist Church as well as FWISD families, we have helped deliver 435 kits of food and counting.
-That means from March 18 through September 18th, we have delivered 37,663 meals and food boxes to our neighbors in need.
+That means from March 18 through September 18, we have delivered 37,663 meals and food boxes to our neighbors in need.